guardian/archivehunter/README.md

 Fortunately docker provides a solution, which is available in the source tree at `utils/revproxy`.

 - Before you start, you must check on the "external" ip address that Docker can communicate back to your machine with.
-It can be done like this:
+This _should_ be as simple as setting it to "docker.for.mac.localhost" (without the quotes); or "docker.for.win.localhost" on Windows.
+However, you may have to fire up a container and run something like this:
 ```
 docker run --rm -it nginx:alpine /bin/sh
 / # route